Future Energy Systems PhD candidate Stephanie Chute-Ibsen is heading to Berlin to pitch a new perspective on land reclamation

 Those tools would include clear assessments of what invert populations are best suited to restore soil health, and what reclamation practices and techniques are likely to regenerate those populations.

 Since the role of inverts in reclamation has rarely been studied, the list of things to learn is long –– but Stephanie doesn’t mind.
-Her plan is to become a Professor, carrying on with invert-related research and sharing her passion for the tiny creatures with new generations of students and the broader public.
+Their plan is to become a Professor, carrying on with invert-related research and sharing their passion for the tiny creatures with new generations of students and the broader public.

-She’s off to a good start: at the University of Alberta’s fifth Falling Walls Lab, a qualifier for the international research competition that’s billed as a cross between a three-minute thesis and a TED Talk, her pitch ranked second out of the final fifteen –– bested only by a potential cure for cancer.
+They're off to a good start: at the University of Alberta’s fifth Falling Walls Lab, a qualifier for the international research competition that’s billed as a cross between a three-minute thesis and a TED Talk, their pitch ranked second out of the final fifteen –– bested only by a potential cure for cancer.

-“It’s a little intimidating to be put up alongside someone doing that kind of work,” she says.
+“It’s a little intimidating to be put up alongside someone doing that kind of work,” they say.
 “But soil is the very foundation of life, and without the invertebrates, we don’t have healthy soil.”

-That’s the message she’ll take with her to Germany, where she’ll represent the University of Alberta and Future Energy Systems in the international Falling Walls competition.
+That’s the message they'll take with them to Germany, where they'll represent the University of Alberta and Future Energy Systems in the international Falling Walls competition.

-“I am very excited to share my passion for the environment and to return to the wonderful country where I was lucky enough to grow up,” she concludes with a smile.
+“I am very excited to share my passion for the environment and to return to the wonderful country where I was lucky enough to grow up,” they conclude with a smile.
 “Bis bald Berlin.”

 For more HQP profile stories, click here.